ndrean/Solid-components/_posts/2020-01-10-JS-loop-through-object.md

 ---

 We use the `keys`of an object (obtained as an array with `Object.keys(myObject)` and iterate with `for of` on this array `keys`.
 We also have `Object.entries(myObject)`  which destructurates the object and returns an array of array.
-Note : We don't use `for  in` as this loop through all the properties  of an object (with `hasOwnProperty`.
+Note : We don't use `for  in` as this loops through all the properties  of an object (with `hasOwnProperty`.

 ```javascript